 We will retain your personal information as long as needed to provide you Services.
 We will also retain your personal information as necessary to comply with legal obligations, resolve disputes and enforce our agreements.

-Under the Personal Data Privacy Ordinance, you have a right to request access to information we hold about you and to rectify, add, update, block and erase your personal data by sending a Letter to Healthy Matters Limited, Unit 12A, SIU ON BUILDING, 243-245 Des Voeux Road West, Hong Kong; or by sending an email to this email address: [email protected] Please include a copy of your proof of identity.
+Under the Personal Data Privacy Ordinance, you have a right to request access to information we hold about you and to rectify, add, update, block and erase your personal data by sending a Letter to Healthy Matters Limited, Unit 2202, Seaview Commercial Building, 21-24 Connaught Road West, Sheung Wan, Hong Kong; or by sending an email to this email address: [email protected] Please include a copy of your proof of identity.